History of NIRT.....

-In 1978, the Government of Tamil Nadu generously granted about 1 hectare of vacant land in the campus to the council on long lease.
-The four storeyed second block was then built with ICMR funds in that year.
+In 1978, the Government of Tamil Nadu generously granted about 1 hectare of vacant land in the campus to the Council on long lease.
+The four storeyed second block was then built with ICMR funds in the same year.

 The staff of the two ICMR projects, Tuberculosis Prevention Trial and Leprosy Prevention Trial were merged with the TRC as the "Epidemiology Unit" of TRC.

-In keeping with the wide sphere of activites of the Centre, the Indian Council of Medical Research in 1978 renamed the Tuberculosis Chemotherapy Centre as the "TUBERCULOSIS RESEARCH CENTRE" .
+In keeping with the wide sphere of activities of the Centre, the Indian Council of Medical Research in 1978 renamed the Tuberculosis Chemotherapy Centre as the "TUBERCULOSIS RESEARCH CENTRE" .

 The TRC also had a subsidiary unit functioning in the Lady Wellington Hospital, Bangalore in collaboration with the National Institute of Tuberculosis.
-This centre was established in 1978 and was manned by a medical officer, a statistician and nursing staff.
+This centre was established in 1978 and was manned by a Medical Officer, a Statistician and Nursing Staff.
 Intake to clinical trials of TRC was supplemented by this centre.
-In November of 1983, the Bangalore centre was shifted to Madurai and located in the chest clinic of the Government Rajaji Hospital, Madurai.
-This centre has been strengthened over the years and currently has about 40 staff members consisting of doctors, statisticians , medical social workers, lab technicians nursing staff and other supporting staff.
+In November 1983, the Bangalore centre was shifted to Madurai and located in the chest clinic of the Government Rajaji Hospital, Madurai.
+This centre has been strengthened over the years and currently has about 40 staff members consisting of Doctors, Statisticians, Medical Social Workers, Lab Technicians, Nursing Staff and other supporting staff.
 A significant proportion of patients admitted to clinical trials are from the Madurai unit.

 In 1995, the TRC initiated a randomized clinical trial of 3-, 4-, 5-months regimens with ofloxacin as one of the drugs in the intensive phase of treatment for the treatment of patients with smear positive pulmonary tuberculosis.
 This trial showed for the first time that it is feasible to shorten the duration of TB treatment to 4 or 5 months.
 The publication of results of this trial in 2002 resulted in a global interest in the role of quinolones in TB treatment.

-The Centre functions from three campuses at Chennai, Tiruvallur and Madurai.
-At the main campus in Chennai the Centre is housed in three main blocks, in a one-and-a-quarter hectare campus on Mayor V.R.Ramanathan Road (formerly Spurtakn Road), Chetput, in the heart of Madras city.
+The Centre functions from four campuses at Chennai, Tiruvallur, Madurai and Vellore.
+At the main campus in Chennai the Centre is housed in three main blocks, in a one-and-a-quarter hectare campus on Mayor Sathyamoorthy Road, Chetput, in the heart of Chennai city.

 The entire building is centrally air-conditioned.
 Safety of both patients and equipment has been accorded high priority with a sophisticated Fire Detection and Alarm system and a Fire Fighting system with an automated sprinkler in the basement that will switch on when the temperature exceeds a pre-set value.
 Lightening protectors are located on the terrace.
 Keeping in mind the need to conserve energy, a 500 litre solar-energy powered water tank is located on the terrace.
 Reverse osmosis technology ensures drinking water of the highest quality.
 The building is equipped with fibre-optic broad band inter and intranet connectivity and a Public Address system facilitates prompt access and a rapid response to emergencies.
 The building is equipped with disabled-friendly facilities such as a ramp and special toilets.
 The ambience of the building is enhanced by landscaped gardens on all sides of the building.

-Modern equipments such as a Auto analyser for performing biochemical tests, a Titretek muti-scanner for immunological tests, Flow cytometry for measuring CD4/CD8 cells, Cobas amplicor HIV-1 monitor, DNA sequencer, Real time PCR, HPLC and LCMS, digital X-ray machine, BSL-2 facility, Confocal microscope etc. have been acquired and put to good use.
+Modern equipment such as an Auto analyser for performing biochemical tests, a Titretek muti-scanner for immunological tests, Flow cytometry for measuring CD4/CD8 cells, Cobas amplicor HIV-1 monitor, DNA sequencer, Real time PCR, HPLC and LCMS, digital X-ray machine, BSL-2 facility, Confocal microscope etc. have been acquired and put to good use.
 Modern equipment for lung function tests have also been installed.

 The Centre also has a strong statistics department which supports the various controlled clinical trials of the centre.
-There is also a Electronic Data Processing Unit in the centre that helps in computerization of all research activities.
-This division has provided the centre with LAN facility and has helped in setting up the newly formed ICMR - Biomedical Informatics Centre (BMIC) under the guidance of the Director, TRC.
+There is also an Electronic Data Processing Unit in the centre that helps in computerization of all research activities.
+This division has provided the centre with LAN facility and has helped in setting up the newly formed ICMR -Biomedical Informatics Centre (BMIC) under the guidance of the Director, TRC.